The Bennett cocktail recipe is not flashy with the visuals but it has such a fabulous, well balanced taste, you will be happy you made it!

 Homemade is less costly and tastes better.
 The end.

 How to make simple syrup?

 Combine equal parts (1 cup : 1 cup), white sugar and water in a sauce pan and turn the heat to medium.
 Boil for 5 minutes, let the syrup cool completely and transfer to a Ball jar or other glass container for storage.

 Does it matter what kind of sugar I use?

 I have made simple syrup from white sugar and cane sugar.
 White sugar makes the syrup clear.
 Cane sugar makes it darker, almost brown.
 I do prefer clear simple syrup just because it doesn’t change the color of the cocktail.

 I shake out 6 – 8 drops of Angostura bitters.

-Step six: Cap the shaker and shake for 30 seconds.
-Strain the contents into 2 martini glasses and place a lime wheel in each Bennett cocktail.
+Cap the shaker and shake for 30 seconds.
+Strain the contents between the 2 martini glasses and place a lime wheel in each cocktail.